What is version control?

-Version control is a way that you can manage and track any changes you make to your files.
+Version control is a way to manage and track any changes you make to your files.

 Google docs revision history